gvwilson/thirdbit/src/fiction/still-book/index.md

 ## Chapter 11

 Still went straight to Hurdle's shop the next morning.
-She didn't stop at Attic's stall---she didn't think she could face him.
+She didn't stop at Attic's stall—she didn't think she could face him.
 Face him, or ignore the longing in his eyes whenever he looked at her.
 Not any more.
 Oh, why did life have to be so tangled?
 She just wanted each day to erase the one before.